-A break in the tooth can range from being one of the most asymptomatic condition to the most painful condition.
+A break in the tooth can range from being one of the most asymptomatic conditions to the most painful condition.
 It can affect any age group.
 The uniqueness is that every tooth doesn’t break in the same pattern.
-There are number of ways in which a tooth can break.
+There is a number of ways in which a tooth can break.

-What are the causes of Broken tooth ?
+What are the causes of a Broken tooth?

 2. A person has been hit on the head

-3. A person on biting very hard food, suddenly with great amount of force
+3. A person on biting very hard food, suddenly with a great amount of force

 4. Fractured cap or filling can lead to breakage of underlying tooth

 5. Severe Dental caries can lead to decreased strength of tooth structure

 6. Already loosened teeth eg: primary teeth

 What are the commonly encountered types of tooth breakage?